singh-man/books/crackingTheCoding/17_hard.md

 26		return null;
 27	}
 ```
-The Rectangle class representsa partially orfullyformed rectangle ofwords.
+The Rectangle class represents a partially or fully formed rectangle of words.
 The method isPartialOk can be called to check  if the rectangle is, thusfar, a valid one (that is, all the columns are prefixes of words).
 The method isComplete serves a similar function, but checks if each of the columns makes a full word.
 ```java
 1 	public class  Rectangle  {
 2 		public int height, length;